I get one question over and over in email:

 There are a few exceptions, for which I’d suggest Zona Rosa, Polanco, Coyoacan, Centro, Anzures, or Juarez – all of which I’ll touch on as well.[These suggestions are my personal opinion based on living in Mexico City for over a year, continuing to visit frequently, and potentially planning a move back in the future.]

-Regardless the neighborhood you choose, I would definitely recommend considering Airbnb (if you haven’t stayed in one yet, here’s a link for $37USD off your first trip).
-You can score a 2-bedroom place (with space for 4-5 people) in one of the top neighborhoods for around $50 a night, or a huge, beautiful 3-bedroom place (with space for 6-7 people) for less than $100USD.
+You can score a 1-bedroom for around $30 a night, a 2-bedroom place (with space for 4-5 people) in one of the top neighborhoods for around $50-70 a night, or a huge, beautiful 3-bedroom place (with space for 6-7 people) for less than $100USD.
+I’ve also listed my own personal recommendations for Airbnbs that I’ve actually stayed in.

 If you’re totally anti-Airbnb (and I haven’t always had the best experience, so I feel ya), I’ll also give a few recommendations for hotels for each neighborhood below.